Alexuan/musical_instrument_embedding/README.md

 # musical_instrument_embedding

 Thanks for your interests in our musical instrument embedding work!!
-Apologies on the delay.
+The code is continuely tidying up.
+The current version still has redundant part for development.
 Feel free to contact me（<xuanshi@usc.edu>) if you have any problems.
 I generally reply emails in 24 hours.

-The code is continuely tidying up.
-The current version still has redundant part for development.

 Train:
 ```